WebAssembly/threads/document/core/exec/relaxed.rst

 When a WebAssembly program is executed, all behaviours observed during that execution must correspond to a single :ref:`consistent <relaxed-consistent>` pre-execution of that execution's starting :ref:`configuration <syntax-config>`.

+.. todo:: Add uniqueness of the |previoustimeevt| of each event in the trace (maybe implicitly true anyway?)

+.. todo:: Define |happensnextact|

 .. _relaxed-consistent: